Anise (Pimpinella anisum)

-Anise’s flavor is distinctive, warm and liquorice-like.
-The leaves have a mild peppery note while the seeds’ flavor is more subtle than fennel and star anise.
+Anise’s flavour is distinctive, warm and liquorice-like.
+The leaves have a mild peppery note while the seeds’ flavour is more subtle than fennel and star anise.

 Anise has a warm, sweet, fruity bouquet.

-Anise is used to flavor both sweet and savory dishes in Europe, India and the Middle East.
-It is delicious in breads, cakes, fruit salad, stews (particularly pork and fish stews), confectionery and alcoholic beverages.
-Anise loves figs, carrots, chestnuts, almonds, fish and pork and pairs with allspice, cardamom, cinnamon, cloves, cumin, fennel, garlic, nutmeg and pepper.
+Anise is used to flavour both sweet and savoury dishes in Europe, India and the Middle East.
+It is delicious in breads, cakes, fruit salad, stews (particularly pork and fish stews), confectionery (aniseed lollies) and alcoholic beverages.
+Anise loves figs, carrots, chestnuts, almonds, fish and pork and marries with allspice, cardamom, cinnamon, cloves, cumin, fennel, garlic, nutmeg and pepper.

 Anise was originally grown in the Middle East and eastern Mediterranean however it is now used widely throughout the world.
 Romans used it in cakes that were eaten at the end of meals to assist digestion.
 Builders of steam trains in Britain used capsules of anise oil in white metal plain bearings so that the distinctive scent would warn them when they overheated.

 Anise has been used throughout history after meals to assist digestion and also freshen the breath.
 It is used in cough mixtures and antiseptics.
-Anise is also been known to stimulate the milk supply of nursing mothers while also reducing colic in babies.
+Anise is also been known to stimulate the milk supply of nursing mothers whilst also reducing colic in their babies.

 Facts about Anise

-Plant anise near cilantro.
+Plant anise near coriander.
 It’s said that this co-planting helps anise germinate more quickly, grow better and improve the seed formation of both plants.